StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 Auto propagation returns the auto state.
 This propagation acts as a noise suppressor for the parts of the infrastructure that are subject to frequent fluctuations in health states.
 Auto propagation is similar to [transparent propagation](#transparent-propagation-default) with two differences:

-- A `DEVIATING` health state does not propagate.
+- If a component's own health state is `DEVIATING`, this is always excluded from calculation of the propagated state.
-- A `CRITICAL` health state stops propagating after 2 hours.
-- The propagated state is calculated as the maximum of the propagated state of all dependencies.
+- If a component's own health state is `CRITICAL`, after 2 hours this is excluded from calculation of the propagated state.
+At this point, the propagated state is calculated as the maximum of propagated state of all dependencies only.

 The critical state timeout can be reconfigured using the following option:
   ```text
     stackstate.stateService.autoPropagation.criticalStateExpirationTimeout = 2 hours